 Credible estimates put the number of captive Ukrainian children around 200,000.

-Independent NGOs like Save Ukraine and others have rescued 1,240 children from Russian captivity.
+Ukraine was able to return only 1256 children from the Russian captivity.
 Meanwhile, as many as 1.6 million children lived in territory occupied by Russia since their full-scale invasion in 2022.
 The occupation leaves these children and their families vulnerable to abduction and coercion.
 Scroll the infographic to get a sense of the scale of this crisis.

 What you can do: